eazar001/mousetrap/README.md

 $ make install
 ```

-Next, located your device-id by doing and figure out which one is your mouse:
+Next, locate your device-id by doing and figure out which one is your mouse:
 ```
 $ ls /dev/input/by-id
 ```